 Apply for a Crisis Relief Grant here.

-Thank you for your interest in applying for a Crisis Relief Fund grant from The MOAA Foundation.
+Thank you for your interest in applying for a Crisis Relief grant from The MOAA Foundation.
 Please review the following information carefully, as it pertains to your eligibility and responsibilities for grant award consideration.
 If you are eligible based on these criteria, you may begin your application online.

-The Crisis Relief Fund offers financial assistance to those falling under one or more of the below categories: Currently serving (including National Guard and Reserve), spouses of currently serving, veterans (with an honorable discharge), surviving spouses (whose spouse held an honorable discharge), and caregivers of the same who are experiencing financial setback due to an unexpected current crisis.
+The Crisis Relief Program offers financial assistance to those falling under one or more of the below categories: Currently serving (including National Guard and Reserve), spouses of currently serving, veterans (with an honorable discharge), surviving spouses (whose spouse held an honorable discharge), and caregivers of the same who are experiencing financial setback due to an unexpected current crisis.
 Open to all ranks and U.S. uniformed services.

 Applicants experiencing a crisis by natural disaster deemed a national emergency by their local City or State and are experiencing extreme financial hardship as a result of this crisis.
 We welcome those experiencing any unique crisis situations so long as specific information is provided when applying.
-The crisis in which an applicant is submitting an application for must have occurred no more than six months prior to the date of the application submission.
+The crisis in which an applicant is submitting an application for must have occurred no more than 90 days prior to the date of the application submission.